sleepymustache/basic/README.md

     Compresses the output HTML if we are in the *live* environment.

 * **Head Inserter - Joey Bomber** -
-    Allows you to insert HTML to the bottom of the HEAD tag
+    Allows you to insert HTML at the end of the HEAD tag.

 * **Robots Dev Hide - Joey Bomber** -
-    If the site is not live, add the meta robots tag to omit the site from Google indexing.
+    Instructs search engines *NOT* to index a site while it is in the Staging environment.
+It does not affect live/production sites.

 * **Users** -
-    Basic user and roles functionality includes auth, roles, and permissions
+    Basic user and roles functionality includes a sample schema, authentication, roles, and permissions.

 ### Sample Modules

-These module have little-to-no practical use, but help demonstrate how to build simple modules with hook points.
+These module have little-to-no practical use, but help demonstrate how to build simple modules with *hook filters*.

 * **Wizard Title** -
     This module prepends an ASCII wizard to the title of the page.

 * **Sample Navigation** -
     Demonstrates how to use the navigation module to build dynamic menus.